 Club Welfare Officers should use the Online Safeguarding Service accessed via Member Services to ensure the application progresses to an 'Accepted' status.
-People should be under supervision until their criminal records check shows as 'Accepted'.
+People should be under supervision until their Criminal Records Check shows as 'Accepted'.
+No-one should be allowed to work unsupervised with vulnerable groups (children or adults at risk), without having undertaken a check and been accepted, or whilst their check is in progress.

-Click here to link to the Online Safeguarding Service.
+Click here to link to The FA Member Services Online Safeguarding Service.